elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-4-troubleshoot-storage-performance-and-connectivity.md

 	>     >     vmfsPath
 	>     >
 >     >
->     >     From the &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-storage-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-storage-guide.pdf']);">vSphere Storage ESXi 5.0</a>&#8220;:
+>     >     From the "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-storage-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-storage-guide.pdf']);">vSphere Storage ESXi 5.0</a>":
 >     >
 >     >     > **vmkfstools Options**
 >     >     > The vmkfstools command has several options.
 Some of the options are suggested for advanced users only.